 When it comes to building lists from your website users, there are various methods for achieving this goal.
 We like to use Bloom because it comes with our Elegant Themes membership and it is an awesome plugin.
 Frequently, we encounter clients who does not want to use a popup subscribe opt-in to invite subscribers and instead want a soft invitation such as a click trigger.
 We decided to create a child theme that featured the trigger modal method for email subscribe opt-in using Bloom.

 When we released the Madeline Child Theme, we were asked by a few people how we setup the click trigger email subscriber optin.
 Although we know there are a few tutorials covering this, we did it for our customers.
-Here is a short tutorial on how to setup the click trigger opt-in using Bloom.
+Here is a short tutorial on how to setup the click trigger opt-in using Bloom the way it is used on the Madeline Demo Site.

 What you will need before doing this tutorial is: